Life Metal: Artwork and title

 Life Metals cover and physical packaging features four paintings by artist Samantha Keely Smith: "Manifold" (2015, cover), "Pulse" (2016, gatefold), "Amplify" (2017, gatefold) and "Beacon" (2014, back cover).
 The pieces are meant to represent the blending of 19th-century Romanticism, late-20th-century abstract expressionism and the band's unique approach to the genre of metal music.
 Anderson said of the original paintings: "There's something about that art that is very powerful.
 The colors were really different than we've ever had on a Sunn O))) cover."
 Photographer Ronald Dick was hired to photograph the pieces "in baths of light color representing depth of sound pressure in the work" to be adapted into the packaging.

 The album's title has been an inside joke among Sunn O))) band members and bands they've toured with for years.
-After a Hellacopters show, guitarist Nicke Andersson explained to the band that Entombed were once described as "sellouts" by fans for signing to the major label Columbia Records in the 1990s.
+After a Hellacopters show, guitarist Nicke Andersson explained to the band that Entombed was once described as "sellouts" by fans for signing with the major label Columbia Records in the 1990s.
 He said his music at the time was described by critics as "life metal" as opposed to the death metal genre they were known for.
 O'Malley and Anderson thought this was funny, and used the term to describe anything "positive or bright or happy" or "not gloom-and-doom" in their friend group—even knowing it was considered an insult in the Norwegian metal community.
-As an example of the inside joke, when Attila Csihar (Mayhem vocalist and Sunn O))) collaborator) was getting into fitness, he would say humorously, "Hey bros, I'm gonna go do some life metal."
+As an example of the inside joke, when Attila Csihar (Mayhem vocalist and Sunn O))) collaborator) was getting into fitness, he would say humorously, "Hey, bros, I'm gonna go do some life metal."

-Sunn O))) adopted the joke as the title for their album Life Metal because they felt it accurately represented "the mindset and the mood" of everyone involved in the record and the "antithesis" of what was expected of the band.
+Sunn O))) adopted the joke as the title of its album Life Metal because the band felt that it accurately represented "the mindset and the mood" of everyone involved in the record and the "antithesis" of what was expected of the band.
 Greg Anderson elaborated: "Me and Stephen and Tos [Nieuwenhuizen], the keyboard player, [were] just at a point in our life where things were a different sort of tone and mood.
 And I think that's reflected in the playing, which is really the important part.
 I think that the title reflects the atmosphere of the music."
 This shift in tone was also represented through the album's artwork.
 While Sunn O)))'s previous albums feature "a lot of dark [tones] and a lot of blacks and whites," the artwork and packaging for Life Metal was intentionally more colorful.